spetlr-org/spetlr/docs/power_bi/README.md

 ## Step 1: Create PowerBI credentials

-The client ID, client secret, and tenant ID values should be stored in a key vault, and loaded from the key vault or Databricks secrets scope.
+The client ID, client secret, and tenant ID values should be stored in a key vault, and loaded from the key vault or Databricks secret scope.

 ```python
 # example PowerBiClient credentials object